-I’m guessing that you’ve heard a lot about the Paleo diet or heard of a grain free diet.
+I’m guessing that you’ve heard a lot about the Paleo diet or heard of a grain-free diet.
 Do you ever wonder what that looks like?

 Maybe you’re thinking it looks a lot like eating twigs and grass.
 Or maybe just all vegetables and no flavor?
 What if I told you that eating grain free can be delicious, flavorful and ultimately a whole lot of fun?
 I don’t want to forget one of the biggest reasons to eat a nutritious grain free diet; it makes you feel good and fuels your body very well.

 There is a difference between cutting out gluten and cutting out grains.
 They are different, although eliminating them can be done at the same time.
-When I say I eat grain free many people tell me they do too, but they eat oatmeal for breakfast and rice for dinner.
-That’s gluten free (if you’re eating gluten free oats), not grain free.
-We have to get the terminology correct to know how to follow a grain free diet (especially when you’re busy and on the go).
+When I say I eat grain-free many people tell me they do too, but they eat oatmeal for breakfast and rice for dinner.
+That’s gluten-free (if you’re eating gluten-free oats), not grain-free.
+We have to get the terminology correct to know how to follow a grain-free diet (especially when you’re busy and on the go).

 Maybe you need and want to start with taking gluten out of your diet before eliminating grains.
-Gluten free is a huge step and can be something you may want to feel confident about first.
-Gluten is found in Barley, Rye, Oats, Wheat and Spelt.
+Gluten-free is a huge step and can be something you may want to feel confident about first.
+Gluten is found in Barley, Rye, Oats, Wheat, and Spelt.

 IT spells BROWS for an easy way to remember it.

-Going gluten free doesn’t mean run to the grocery store and buy every boxed or packaged gluten free product out there.
+Going gluten-free doesn’t mean run to the grocery store and buy every boxed or packaged gluten-free product out there.
 I believe that many of those aren’t much healthier than their wheat counterpart.
 New research is saying that 1 in 3 people could be gluten sensitive or intolerant.
-Those aren’t full blown allergies, as an allergy has an immediate response to the food.
+Those aren’t full-blown allergies, as an allergy has an immediate response to the food.
 An allergy would be also be diagnosed as celiac disease—which is an autoimmune process affecting 1 out of 133 people.
 Just because you haven’t been diagnosed with Celiac doesn’t’ mean you shouldn’t stay away from gluten.
 Do you want to know more about gluten?
-You can read my post HERE about why I believe we all should be gluten free.
+You can read my post HERE about why I believe we all should be gluten-free.

 Grains include: rice (brown or white), quinoa, amaranth, buckwheat, millet, gluten-free oats.
-This list also includes gluten grains: barley, rye, oats, wheat and spelt.
+This list also includes gluten grains: barley, rye, oats, wheat, and spelt.
 I include quinoa on the grains list.
 It’s technically a seed, but can mimic the effect of gluten and contains phytates that could still upset your digestive system and promote inflammation.

 Starches: Some people’s bodies and guts will see starches in the same way as a grain while healing.
-Starches include corn, potato (and potentially sweet potato for some), beans, root vegetables, tapioca, arrowroot, yucca and cassava.
-This is not long term, but may be major help in reaching a deeper level of health.
+Starches include corn, potato (and potentially sweet potato for some), beans, root vegetables, tapioca, arrowroot, yucca, and cassava.
+This is not long term, but may be a major help in reaching a deeper level of health.

 Grains can be extremely inflammatory to our cells and digestive systems.
 There is a lot of information and research that is done on the dangers of sugar.
 One thing that is often overlooked is that grains are also sugars.
 They turn to sugar within 4-8 seconds of being in your mouth.
 This is a big deal to our bodies.